 Users need to be able to seamlessly sign up for an account and log in to your website/platform.
 Hosts should be able to use the account to manage their listings, and guests can use the account to book reservations, manage bookings, and leave reviews.

-Consider offering social network login options for more convenience (i.e., Google, Facebook, Twitter accounts.)
+When developing a website like Airbnb, consider offering social network login options for more convenience (i.e., Google, Facebook, Twitter accounts).

 2. Guest and host pages